 Harboring hurt from the unmet expectations of last year only prevents you from anticipating in the goodness of this year.
 So let go of all that didn't happen.
 Let go of feeling let down.
 What you expected of the year may not have transpired, but you can't hold that against this year.
 Let it all go and step into the new year fresh and free.
 And while you're at it, let go of the toxic people, places, and things too.

-Before you rush off into the new year, use this month to cleanse and reset in preparation for 2019.
+Before you rush off into the new year, use this month to cleanse and reset in preparation for it.
 While you will always bring parts of last year into the new one (after all, you are just an iteration of the things that happened to you in past years), it is important to end each year at peace.

 Make a commitment to yourself to start the new year with a renewed spirit and energy by processing, healing, forgiving, reflecting, and letting go.
 I promise it'll make your resolutions even more attainable.